kukulaka/air-quality/README.md

 ### Air Quality API

 Air Quality location data - to get the air quality values the endpoint `/v2/latest` was used.
 To get city data `/v2/cities`.
 Parameters to reduce the response size were used included country code and city names.
 The endpoint `/v2/latest` is called every time a new city was selected. but in some scenarios, it might be better do one call with all the selected cities.
+The latest data could be restricted by entered dates for the last year, but I did not do this.

 ### CityAirQuality component